Sterner's Studio: History

 The City of Brussels classified the property as a historic site on 23 October 2003.
-In a 2015 report, the city's website described the exterior in as follows:Built in brick and white stone, it has two floors and two bays reflecting the functions assigned to the internal spaces: on the left, an entrance door opening onto the vestibule; above, upstairs, small room; on the right, monumental stained-glass window illuminating the stairwell; on the top floor, an artist's studio lit by a sort of trapezoidal bow-window occupying almost the entire width of the facade and highlighted by the cornice.
+In a 2015 report, the city's website described the exterior in as follows:Built in brick and white stone, it has two floors and two bays reflecting the functions assigned to the internal spaces: on the left, an entrance door opening onto the vestibule; above, upstairs, small room; on the right, monumental stained-glass window illuminating the stairwell; on the top floor, an artist's studio lit by a sort of trapezoidal bow-window occupying almost the entire width of the façade and highlighted by the cornice.
 The front door is adorned with stained glass windows whose patterns are in synergy with the circle that encompasses it.
-This circular architectural motif is also repeated in the upper part of the stained-glass window which illuminates the stairwell.
+This circular architectural motif is also repeated in the upper part of the stained-glass window that illuminates the stairwell.

 By December 2020, the building's exterior and interior were in the final phases of an extensive renovation that started in 2019.
-Previously, the facade had become "dangerously degraded".
+Previously, the façade had become "dangerously degraded".
 The most apparent modifications include repainting of the turquoise exterior with warmer earth-tones and restoration of the stained glass pieces.